 Quality assurance depends in part on properly documented processes that are fit for the purpose of progressing matters through the stages of litigation in a timely manner.
 It depends in part on peer review processes, which enable more than one opinion to be brought to bear on a difficult or unusual case.
 Seeking a second opinion within the organisation on a difficult point should be seen as normal professional good practice, and not an indication of weakness.
+Quality assurance depends also on checks and safeguards within the case management system to ensure that matters are progressed timeously, and deadlines are met.

-In an organisation with several accredited members, peer review is likely to be built into formal mechanisms of internal case review.
+In an organisation with several PI fee earners, peer review is likely to be built into formal mechanisms of internal case review.
 A sole practitioner should be able to demonstrate that he or she has developed means of seeking views from qualified persons elsewhere, when this is necessary.